 Colorized transmission electron micrograph (TEM) of EBOV.
 Image courtesy of the CDC.

-The Ebola virus (member of the filoviruses) was first discovered in 1976, following concurrent outbreaks in the Sudan and Zaire.
+The Ebola virus (member of the filoviruses) was first discovered in 1976, following concurrent outbreaks in the Sudan and Zaire (now Democratic Republic of Congo).
 Previously, the only known member of the filovirus group was the Marburg virus, discovered in 1967 in Marburg, Germany.
 The source of the Marburg virus was the African green monkey.
 The Zaire ebolavirus species, now referred to as Ebola virus (EBOV), and Sudan virus (SUDV) were the first two Ebola species identified.

 The fourth strain was discovered in monkeys, imported from the Philippines, living in an animal holding facility in Reston, Virginia.
 The Reston virus (RESTV) is not known to cause disease in humans, but does cause asymptomatic infections.